group-papa/category-mapper/README.md

 We are using Gradle to automate our building and testing.
 Gradle also handles dependencies for us.
 You will want to use the following Gradle tasks:
- - execute: This builds the project (which also involves running tests) and then runs it.
+ - `execute`: This builds the project (which also involves running tests) and then runs it.
- - clean: This cleans your working directory by deleting the project build directory.
+ - `clean`: This cleans your working directory by deleting the project build directory.